 On September 8, 2023, a purported stockholder of the Company filed a putative securities class action complaint (captioned Lowe v.
 Tandem Diabetes Care, Inc., et al., Case No. 23-cv-1657 ("Lowe")) in the United States District Court for the Southern District of California against the Company and certain of the Company's current executive officers ("defendants").
 On December 6, 2023, the court appointed Mason Raines, Thomas O. Martel, and Linna Rae Martel to serve as co-lead plaintiffs ("plaintiffs").
 On February 1, 2024, the plaintiffs filed their amended complaint.
-In the amended complaint, the plaintiffs allege violations of the Securities Exchange Act of 1934, as amended, based on alleged materially false and misleading statements relating to our sales trends and financial forecasts.
-The plaintiffs seek to represent a class of persons who purchased or otherwise acquired Tandem common stock during the period between August 3, 2022, and November 2, 2022, inclusive.
-The plaintiffs also seek unspecified monetary damages, pre- and post-judgment interest, costs and fees, including attorneys' fees and expert fees, and other relief.
+In the amended complaint, the plaintiffs alleged violations of the Securities Exchange Act of 1934, as amended, based on alleged materially false and misleading statements relating to our sales trends and financial forecasts.
+The plaintiffs sought to represent a class of persons who purchased or otherwise acquired Tandem common stock during the period between August 3, 2022, and November 2, 2022, inclusive.
+The plaintiffs also sought unspecified monetary damages, pre- and post-judgment interest, costs and fees, including attorneys' fees and expert fees, and other relief.
 The defendants filed their motion to dismiss the amended complaint on March 11, 2024.
 The plaintiffs filed a response in opposition to defendants' motion to dismiss on March 27, 2024, and on April 10, 2024, defendants filed their reply.
 On April 29, 2024, the court granted defendants' motion to dismiss with leave to file a second amended complaint within 30 days.
+The plaintiffs did not file a second amended complaint within 30 days.
+On June 4, 2024, the Court entered final judgment dismissing the action in its entirety with prejudice.
+On July 5, 2024, the plaintiffs' deadline to appeal the final judgment expired.

 Two shareholder derivative cases were filed in the United States District Court for the Southern District of California on March 29, 2024 (captioned Bushansky v.
-John F. Sheridan et al., Case No. 24-cv-608) and on April 23, 2024 (captioned Amersi v.
 John F. Sheridan et al., Case No. 24-cv-726) against the individual members of Tandem's Board of Directors and the Company.
-These lawsuits piggyback on the Lowe case, and allege that Tandem's Board breached its fiduciary duties by failing to properly oversee and monitor the risks affecting the Company's business, which resulted in reduced guidance, an associated stock drop, and the Lowe case.
+These shareholder derivative lawsuits piggybacked on the Lowe case, and alleged that Tandem's Board breached its fiduciary duties by failing to properly oversee and monitor the risks affecting the Company's business, which resulted in reduced guidance, an associated stock drop, and the Lowe case.
+On May 16, 2024, the parties in the derivative actions filed a joint motion regarding consolidation and appointment of counsel.
+On June 13, 2024, the joint motion was granted and the derivative actions were consolidated.
+On July 12, 2024, the parties filed a joint request for voluntary dismissal of the consolidated derivative actions without prejudice.
+On the same day, July 12, 2024, the court granted the parties' joint request and dismissed the consolidated derivative actions without prejudice.